 Perhaps it was only a matter of time but towards the end of the 19th Century companies started to issue ‘insert’ cards.
 Although these were still trade cards it was the way they were given to the public that is important.
 Cards began to be inserted into packets of a particular product in order to encourage further sales.
 Much in the same way that the loss of hanging signs and the development of new printing methods marked key milestones in the history of collectable cards; this too marks another milestone in the development of cards as we know them today.

-Already collecting trade cards; the public responded positively to manufacturers that inserted free cards into their products.
-Whether it was tea, chocolate, bread or of course tobacco; countless million cards rolled off the printing presses around the world.
+Already collecting trade cards, the general public responded very positively to manufacturers that inserted cards into their products.
+Whether it was tea, chocolate, bread or of course tobacco, countless million cards rolled off the printing presses around the world.
 From the 1870s onwards many Victorians used to use these images to create elaborate and decorative scrap books of images by gluing them down into an album (Howsden, 2000).
 At a time when we didn’t have the internet, television or radio these cards soon became the ideal medium to provide a generation with images of celebrities, animals and birds from around the world, military leaders, sporting figures and any other subject that captured the public imagination.
 Between 1870 and 1939 companies selling a wide range of products around the world capitalised on this phenomenon.
 Of all the products that issued cards though; we could argue that tobacco in particular led the way.

 4. Cigarette Cards